 I have an existing business that is an LLC and we are moving to a new location for our business.
 In the new lease it calls out in our addendum for both LLC members to give a Personal Guarantee, does this negate the personal property protection that our current business LLC gives us?
 Should we seek...
 Read more »

 If you sign the personal guarantee then yes, at least as to the obligation to pay rent and any other lease obligations covered by the guarantee, you will not have the LLC's protection from personal liability.
-The LLC's protection would continue in all other respects, such as if the business were...Read more »
+The LLC's protection would continue in all other respects, such as if the...Read more »

 Such access rights can arise through various ways, contract, deed, course of dealings, etc. And they are usually consider to "run with the land."
-That means that the seller's conveyance of the property to you would be subject to whatever valid and enforceable rights to access existed at the time...Read more »
+That means that the seller's conveyance of the property to you would be subject to whatever valid and enforceable rights to access...Read more »

 I am a small business owner that has a five year lease with two additional five year lease options.
 We are currently coming to an end of our first five year lease option and will expire on January 31, 2019.
 We have informed landlord that we would like to exercise our second five year lease option...
 Read more »